 “So, Brandon, what are you doing in Charlotte?
 I thought your family was in Georgia.”

 As soon as his his shoulders dropped she regretted the question.

 “I came for a visit, liked the area, and stuck around.”

-The conversation shifted to the locket he’d given her, years ago.
+The conversation shifted to the locket he’d given her as a going away gift.
 “You still have it?”

 He placed his hand over his heart, feigning agony.
 “I spent all my birthday money to buy the locket for you.”

-They exchanged phone numbers, and hugs.
-A smile stayed on Robin’s face from the time Brandon walked her to her car until the time she arrived home, dressed for bed, and fell asleep.
+After an exchange of phone numbers and hugs, a smile lingered on Robin’s face from the time Brandon walked her to her car until she arrived home, dressed for bed, and fell asleep.